-He took the matter further to his national consumer centre, who confirmed that the airline company should be able to offer a reasonable number of seats at the advertised price, depending on the scale of the advertising campaign and/or (at least) show the number of seats available at the special offer price.
+He complained to his national consumer centre.
+They confirmed that the airline should offer a reasonable number of seats at the advertised price, depending on the scale of the advertising campaign and/or (at least) show the number of seats available at the special price.

-Although Alex himself was still not able to claim the ticket at the advertised price, on the suggestion of the national consumer centre the company removed the advert from the billboard, saving other consumers from falling into the same trap.
+Although Alex couldn't get a ticket at the advertised price, the national consumer centre advised the company to remove the advert, saving other consumers from falling into the same trap.

 Sellers must communicate the real prices of their goods and services.
 They may not portray a paying service as "free" or offer you an additional "free" service when in fact the real costs of such "free" services are already included in the regular price.

 Francesca signed up for a text-messaging service.
 She noticed a box at the bottom of the webpage saying "5 free texts per day."
 When she clicked, she was taken to another page which again said "5 FREE TEXTS PER DAY."

 She followed the instructions and was informed that she was now registered and that the charge for the service was EUR 3 per week.
 When she checked on the website, she saw in small print thatit was a paying service.

 You should pay close attention to such offers and carefully check the conditions.

 Sellers cannot tell your child to ask you to buy their products.
 Direct appeals like "Go buy the book now" or "Get your parents to buy you this game" are banned.
 This ban applies to all media, including television and – most importantly – internet.